 A quality book on Frogs and Toads of the World written by Chris Mattison.

-An invitation for you and a friend to attend a personal one hour guided tour of the displays and behind the scenes of The Vivarium, with a photo opportunity with a Lemur Leaf Frog, one of the world's rarest frogs.
+An invitation for you and a friend to attend a personal one hour guided tour of the display and behind the scenes of The Vivarium, with an opportunity to see our off-display collection of endangered frogs including a Harlequin Frog (Atelopus varius), one of the world’s rarest frogs.
 PLEASE NOTE: Tour is subject to availability and by prior arrangement.

 Please see the website for further details